robmoore-i/JsonRestApi/README.md

 ## Caveats

-1. There is no authentication.
-If you want that, you'll need something slightly more heavyweight.
-2. Only supports GET and POST methods.
+- Only supports GET and POST methods.
-3. Probably buggy as fuck, I hacked it out tonight after work because I needed it for something else.